The Parish Council holds its last meeting before the summer, on Monday 10 July 2017. There is no meeting in August due to holidays.

 At the June meeting, Councillors co-opted Catherine Whiteside and Stephen Robinson, both residents from Bilton in Ainsty, to join the Parish Council and fill existing vacancies..
 Both new Councillors are trained first responders

 Members of the public are welcome to attend all Parish Council Meetings

-If any local resident would like to read a copy of the PC’s annual accounts, these can be viewed on this website.
+If any local resident would like to read a copy of the latest annual accounts, they can now be viewed on this website.
 If you would prefer it, a copy of the accounts can be emailed to you direct by request to email@example.com

-Many residents will know that the Parish Council now owns two Defibrillators for use in each Village.
-The defibrillators are housed in secure boxes, one in Bilton in Ainsty and the other at Jesmond Dene Main Street Bickerton.
+Many residents will know that the Parish Council now owns two Defibrillators, one for use in each Village.
+The defibrillators are housed in secure boxes, one in Bilton in Ainsty (newly installed in a heated cabinet) and the other at Jesmond Dene Main Street Bickerton.
 The boxes are locked and can be opened by anyone directed by the Ambulance Emergency Service to collect a defibrillator, in case of an emergency.
 There are trained 'first responders' in each Village who can be contacted by the Emergency Ambulance Service in the event that a 999 call is received.
-The PC will consider the purchase of a new heated box to house the Defibrillator in Bilton in Ainsty, which will be relocated to a more central location, where an electricity supply is available to maintain a minimal temperature within the housing.

 NYCC have completed the improvements to the footpath adjacent to the B1224, between Tom Cat Lane and Turnpike lane.
 Improved drainage was installed to eliminate rainwater standing on this section of footpath and to ensure that the road gulleys at the end of Tom Cat Lane do not cause rainwater to flood the highway at times of heavy rain.
 This maintenance scheme should now have eliminate all the major flooding problems in the Parish.